siakaramalegos/sia.codes-eleventy/src/posts/making-google-fonts-faster.md

 Remember how we have a minimum of 2 separate requests to 2 different hosts?
 This makes it impossible to take advantage of [HTTP/2 multiplexing](https://developers.google.com/web/fundamentals/performance/http2/#request_and_response_multiplexing) or [resource hints](https://twitter.com/addyosmani/status/743571393174872064?lang=en).

 Second, while rare, if Google Fonts is down, we won’t get our fonts.
 If our own CDN is down, then at least we are consistently delivering nothing to our users, right? 🤷🏻️

+Note that self-hosting your fonts will not necessarily lead to faster load times unless your assets are hosted on a CDN.
+Many providers make this easier like Netlify, which is where this site is hosted.
+Before moving to Netlify, I used AWS S3 and Cloudfront which requires more set up.

 To have full control over our font files, loading, and CSS properties, we can self-host our Google Fonts.
 Luckily, [Mario Ranftl](http://mranftl.com/) created [google-webfonts-helper](https://google-webfonts-helper.herokuapp.com/fonts) which helps us do exactly that!
 It is an amazing tool for giving us font files and font-face declarations based on the fonts, charsets, styles, and browser support you select.